adaapp/primers-portfolio-e457/README.md

 ### Reflection (as well as issues, challenges & resolutions)

 The layout of the primer took into evaluation the steps of the example output.
 The layout included a precision of words outputted to the console and correct temperature conversions.
 Furthermore, the conversions calculations were contained inside a function with parameters of the desired value a user would input and a calculation would occur in that particular function.
 During refactoring, four functions for temperature conversions were created to improve the clarity of the code.
-As previous code revisions , included one function for a Fahrenheit conversion and the other for a Centigrade conversion.
+As previous code revisions, included one function for a Fahrenheit conversion and the other for a Centigrade conversion.
 However, this made the code less easy to read and caused further bugs to develop.
-Therefore, further functions made the C++ code more effective due to less runtime bugs.
+Therefore, further functions made the C++ code more effective due to fewer runtime bugs.

 The biggest issue related to testing the areas my solution failed.
 I tested to see if it worked - however, it wasn’t until I tried to break it that I found some issues with my pseudocode implementation.
 For example, the user input variable had to a data type called float.
 This data type can hold in memory 4 bytes of data in regards to a decimal.
 However, if a user entered a string, the console would display an error.
 As a result, the method of stof() was added to the code.
 This method was effective as the user could not enter a string.
 As a result, the console instructed the user to enter a correct value.

-Although using namespace std is not recommended, as a beginner to C++, I wanted to focus on the fundamentals of loops, functions and variables conventions.
+Although using namespace std is not recommended, as a beginner to C++, I wanted to focus on the fundamentals of loops, functions, and variables conventions.
 For future reference, the using namespace with will be removed in later practice and assigned with :

 * using std:: cout;
 * std:: cin;